House Affordability · Ireland · 2015–2024

 House Price-to-Income Ratio Ireland — 5.81x National (2024)

-Ireland's median house price is now 5.81x the country's mean annual earnings — well past the 5x "severely unaffordable" threshold.
-This page tracks the ratio year-by-year, 2015 to 2024, for all 26 counties, using only publicly-reproducible data: raw PPR transactions for the numerator and CSO NEA08 mean annual earnings for the denominator.
-Updated daily for the latest PPR filings.
+Ireland's median house price is now 5.81x mean annual earnings — well past the 5x "severely unaffordable" threshold.
+This page tracks the ratio for all 26 counties, year by year from 2015 to 2024.
+It uses only publicly reproducible data: raw PPR transactions as the numerator and CSO NEA08 mean annual earnings as the denominator.
+Updated daily with the latest PPR filings.

 National ratio 2024